All Episodes

 She's down 11 points.

-Now you given the vicious attacks on O'Donnell by the partisan political operatives in the media and the partisan political operatives on the Republican Party side.
+Now, given the vicious attacks on O'Donnell by the partisan political operatives in the media and the partisan political operatives on the Republican Party side, and given the supposedly overwhelming liberal mindset of Delaware voters, how is it possible Christine O'Donnell is this close?

 She's only 11 points down.

-I'm gonna tell you what the campaign against her is gonna be.
+I'm going to tell you what the campaign against her is going to be.

 I can tell you right now, I'll get to it in just a second.